 For All Boarx Uses – Handle With Care

 Borax is a natural product, and it is generally safe to use, but don’t make the mistake of handling it carelessly.
 It can be toxic if used or consumed in large amounts.

-Always remember, some of its most effective uses involve killing unwanted plants and insects and combating fungus.
+Always remember, some most effective uses of Borax for plants involve killing unwanted plants and insects and combating fungus.
 While these powers make it an excellent support tool for gardeners, always remember to wear safety gear and handle with care!